Steve Vondran – Federal Court Lawyer

 1. The Plaintiff's and Defendant's are litigants from two different states (ex. one is from San Francisco, California and the other party is from Scottsdale, Arizona, for example).
 This is known as “diversity jurisdiction.”
 There is a limited time frame for removal, and all Defendants must agree to the removal.

 2. Federal questions are raised in the Complaint.
 This means that the Plaintiff has raised issues or causes of action that pertain to federal law.
-For example, where Plaintiff has sued for Copyright or Trademark infringement, a violation of the ECPA, Telecommunications Act (sectino 553 or 605), or under other federal statues.
+For example, where Plaintiff has sued for Copyright or Trademark infringement, a violation of the ECPA, Telecommunications Act (section 553 or 605), or under other federal statues.

 To learn more about the removal process, which this litigation video by clicking on the picture below.
-Click on the RED “V” to subscribe to our litigation channel.
-Yes, it's okay to SHARE out videos on your social media networks!!!

 Common Errors in California Central District Case Filings: